RE Market Memo

-“Imminent crash” is clickbait. (or ignorance) While anything CAN happen, the odds are MUCH higher that prices keep going up instead of down, especially in starter homes.
+“Imminent crash” is clickbait. (or ignorance) While anything CAN happen, the odds are MUCH higher that prices continue seasonally upward, especially in starter homes.
 (The exception is a total monetary failure of our currency).

-(from our friends at Altos, Hartman, Manausa, and others)
+(from our friends at Altos, hartman, manussa, and others)

 MORTGAGE RATES & APPLICATIONS

-– Inventory finally peaked and is declining until Summer of 2024 The consensus is there will be a strong buying surge in Spring driving it lower like it did Spring of ’22 and ’23.
+Inventory will be interesting to watch now through Q1 2024.
+Notice the media talking about prices dropping is wrong.
+That is only in 10% of the country.
+The consensus is there will be a strong buying surge in Spring driving it lower like it did Spring of ’22 and ’23.
 The available housing inventory remains extremely low in most markets.
-Some markets like South Florida are normalizing quicker.
+Some markets like South Florida and Texas are normalizing quicker.
 The big question is banking stress because the US owes 33 Trillion dollars in national debt.
 Was 10 Trillion in 2008.
 Yes that’s ridiculous.

-– The key is sales volume.
-It’s higher this Fall than last year, mainly because rates dipped.
+– The market is getting stronger in the sense of more sales.
+It finished much higher this Fall than last year, mainly because mortgage rates fell a bit.
 The key is mortgage interest rate change, not necessarily the rate itself.
 When it drops people are running out to buy.
 But life stage is still forcing people to buy even if the rates is what it is.
-Notice mortgage apps picked up the last 2 months.

-— Affordability is record bad, 1% shy of the record problem back from the 70s.
+— Affordability is near record bad, 1% shy of the record problem back from the 70s.
 This means the mortgage payment on the median house is highest in a long long time relative to wages.
-It’s 40.5% of the median wage to own a home right now.
+It’s 38% of the median wage to own a home right now.

 — I always point out the word “probable” is usually more important and practical to live by than “possible”.
 Do not let the wealth building power of owning real estate pass you by due to ignorance.
 There are no current indicators to say prices will crash any time soon.
 There is only speculation on various economic variables that aren’t doing well right now.
 Until that speculation flushes itself out, the price of your next investment, or even your home, is likely going to rise higher not lower.
-The price cooling as we enter Fall is on normal pace.
+The price cooling right now is on normal seasonal pace.

 - Prices BELOW MEDIAN for any local area are holding best, we always buy at or below median prices because it means the biggest buyer pool.

-— Real estate remains one of the best hedges to gain from an inflationary period.
-Buying it at a discount makes it an incredible ROI.
+- Real estate remains one of the best hedges to gain from an inflationary period.
+Buying it at a discount, in local areas of increasing appreciation makes it an incredible ROI.

-— Rents will soften in some transient areas as homeowners who need to move and buy in another city for job/marriage, etc.. will decide the 3 – 4.5% mortgage is too good to give up and they rent the home instead of selling it.
+- Rent prices may soften in some transient areas as homeowners who need to move and buy in another city for job/marriage, etc.. will decide the 3 – 4.5% mortgage is too good to give up and they rent the home instead of selling it.

 I’ll continue reminding that a Seller becomes a Buyer or a Renter unless they 1 – die, 2- leave the country, or 3 – move in with parents/friends.
-It will take 100s of thousands of those to cause a problem of over-supply of housing for sale, and thus a price/rent drop.
+It will take 100s of thousands of those in rapid fashion to cause a problem of over-supply of housing for sale, and thus a price/rent drop and crash.